nikolailevshakov/scenario-examples-courses/Docker/bind-mounts/step3/text.md

 <br>

-Run the container with mounted volume:
+Run the container with the mounted directory:

 <br>